Koredotcom/docs/docs/xo/release-notes/11.x/automation-ai.md

 Known Issues

-We are working to fix these issues in tne next release:
+We are working to fix these issues in the next release:

 * Task Execution Logs (script execution): Entity values in the Context Object are redacted and not purged.
 * In Analytics > Conversation History: When a Transient Entity is printed in the message/confirmation node, the data is redacted but not purged.